novafacing/cgc-challenges/README.md

 # CGC Challenges

-There are a couple other repos for the CGC binaries, notably [cb-multios](https://github.com/trailofbits/cb-multios) from Trail of Bits (which this is based on).
+There are a couple other repos for the CGC binaries, notably the venerable [cb-multios](https://github.com/trailofbits/cb-multios) from Trail of Bits (which this is based on).

 They all have weird build system hacks going on that make it pretty hard to tune your build.
 This one doesn't!